 The College has state-of-the-art infrastructure.
-Science laboratories with facilities for research, multimedia-equipped auditoriums, classrooms, conference room, campus-wide Wi-Fi network, computer labs, web-based virtual infrastructure for teaching-learning (C-LAAP/Google Classrooms, C-mail, Online Library), computerized library, well equipped faculty offices, FIFA accredited football ground with field turf, multipurpose ground, gymnasium and fitness centre, sports medicine and physiotherapy centre, open-air seating arrangements, cafeteria, well maintained rest-rooms, spacious well-laid four-wheeler and two-wheeler parking grounds and new administrative offices.
+Science laboratories with facilities for research, multimedia-equipped auditoriums, classrooms, conference room, campus-wide Wi-Fi network, computer labs, web-based virtual infrastructure for teaching-learning (LMS-CLAAP/Google Classrooms, C-mail, Online Library), computerized library, well equipped faculty offices, FIFA accredited football ground with field turf, multipurpose ground, gymnasium and fitness centre, sports medicine and physiotherapy centre, open-air seating arrangements, cafeteria, well maintained rest-rooms, spacious well-laid four-wheeler and two-wheeler parking grounds and new administrative offices.

 This institution also renders various support services that seek to provide motivation for students to excel.
-These support services include the Office of Information Technology, Estate Office, Student Support Services, Centralized Printing Facilities and a Co-operative store.
+These support services include the Office of Information Technology, Estate Office, Student Support Services and Centralized Printing Facilities.

 Two prominent student guidance facilities are available at the College: Staff Advisory Programme (mentoring) and Student Support Services.
 Mentoring of students is an integral part of our educational system, providing guidance and encouragement.

-Mentors play a key role in this college as they nurture students and help them remain connected and engaged, thus strengthening students' performance.
-Student Support Services of our College has various arms such as Writing Centre, Career & Personal Counseling Centre (CPCC), Business English Certificate (BEC) Training, and Centre for Portuguese Language & Culture (CPLC).
+Mentors play a key role in this college as they nurture students and help them remain connected and engaged, thus strengthening student's performance.
+Student Support Services of our College has various arms such as Writing Centre, Career & Personal Counselling Centre (CPCC) and Centre for Portuguese Language & Culture (CPLC).

-The college has recently established a Centre for Teaching and Learning which aims to educate faculty and students on effective integration of ICT in regular teaching and learning and provide them with hands-on experience/training, and also, a Translation Centre which is first of its kind in Goa to promote the growth of indigenous literature and knowledge, and introduce the students to the field of translation.
+Our college is first in the State of Goa to establish a Centre for Teaching and Learning (CTL)in the year 2017.
+This Centre aims to educate faculty and students on effective integration of ICT in regular teaching- learning and provide them with hands-on experience/training.

+The college also has a Translation Centre which is first of its kind in Goa to promote the growth of indigenous literature and knowledge, and introduce the students to the field of translation.